JudiniLabs/judini/README.md

 ## Parameters

-- **messagse**: An array of message objects that you want to send to the CodeGPTPlus API.
+- **messages**: An array of message objects that you want to send to the CodeGPTPlus API.
 Each object should have a `role` (which can be 'system', 'user', or 'assistant') and `content` which is the actual message.

 - **agentId** (Optional): This optional parameter specifies the ID of the agent you want to use for the conversation.
 If no agentId is provided, the default agent is used.